paritytech/await-status-action/README.md

 * `failedStates`
 **Default: `'failure;error'`**
 Semi-colon separated list of states to consider failed successfully
+* `interruptedStates`
+**Default: `''`**
+Semi-colon separated list of states to consider interrupted successfully

 ### Outputs
 * `result`
 Either `success`, `failure` or `timeout`
 * `numberOfFailedChecks`
+Number of checks that were marked 'failed' when result is `failure`, `interrputed`, or `timeout`
+* `numberOfInterruptedChecks`
-Number of checks that were not complete when result is `failure` or `timeout`
+Number of checks that were marked 'interrupted' when result is `failure`, `interrupted`, or `timeout`
 * `failedCheckNames`
+Semi-colon separated list of check names that failed (i.e., resulted in one of the failedStates)
+* `interruptedCheckNames`
-Semi-colon separated list of check names that were not complete
+Semi-colon separated list of check names that were interrupted (i.e., resulted in one of the interruptedStates)
-* `failedCheckStates`
+* `checkStates`
 Semi-colon separated list of check states that were not complete
 Will be the state of the check unless it wasn't present and timed out
 One of `success`, `failure`, `error`, `pending` or `not_present`